rakytap/sequential-quantum-gate-decomposer/README.md

-### In-place build
+### Developer build

+We recommend to install the SQUANDER package in the Anaconda environment.
+In order to install the necessary requirements, follow the steps below:

+Creating new python environment:

+$ conda create -n qgd

+Activate the new anaconda environment

+$ conda activate qgd

+Install dependencies:

+$ conda install numpy scipy pip pytest scikit-build tbb-devel

+$ pip install qiskit

-After the basic environment variables are set, the compilation can be started by the Python command:
+After the basic environment variables are set and the dependencies are installed (including GSL), the compilation can be started by the Python command:

 $ python3 setup.py build_ext

 The command above starts the compilation of the C++ library and builds the necessary C++ Python extensions for the Python interface of the SQUANDER package in place.
+After a successful build, one can register the SQUANDER package in the Python distribution in developer (i.e. editable) mode by command:

+$ python -m pip install -e .

 ### Binary distribution